borgestrand/sdr-widget/AW_readme.txt

 audio-widget mailing list.

 If you have never used an UAC2 or Audio Widget / SDR Widget driver, you may probably skip the rest of this section.
 If you are upgrading to new drivers it is highly recommended that you clean up any old drivers which may have been in use by the OS.
-Follow this text and delete existing libusbK and audio drivers. http://www.tech-recipes.com/rx/504/how-to-uninstall-hidden-devices-drivers-and-services/
+The below link has a good recipe.
+Below is a copy of it. http://www.tech-recipes.com/rx/504/how-to-uninstall-hidden-devices-drivers-and-services/

+To get rid of unwanted drivers, devices, or services, use the following steps:

+1 -  Open the Start menu and choose Run.

+2 -  Type in cmd and click OK.

+3 -  At the command prompt, type in "set devmgr_show_nonpresent_devices=1"
+     and press Enter.
+(Note that nothing seems to happen.
+This is expected.
+	 You are actually setting an environment variable which is going to help you to see hidden devices.)

+4 -  On the next command prompt line, type devmgmt.msc and press Enter.
+This
+     will launch the Windows Device Manager Console.

+5 -  In the Device Manager Console, from the View menu, select Show Hidden
+     Devices.

+6 -  Search under tabs for "libusbK devices" and "Sound, video..."
+     Delete and uninstall anything which rings of:
+     Audio-Widget
+	 SDR-Widget
+	 DG8SAQ

 Windows is also notorious for trying to "help" you locate the driver it believes you need.
 Here is a link to a text on modifying this "help":